ultiledger/utoken/README.md

 # 官网地址(下载)：https://utoken.cash
-# Utoken (The first mobile wallet to support Ripple, Stellar and other mainstream block chain networks)
+# Utoken (The first mobile wallet to support Ripple, Stellar and other popular blockchain networks)

-Supporting Ripple/Stellar/BTC/ETH multi-chain assets No background, no personal information, no centralization Private support, encrypted storage
+Supporting Ripple/Stellar/BTC/ETH multi-chain assets No background server, no personal information, no centralization Your key is encrypted in your local storage

 ## Key Features